jeffwilcox/mpns/README.md

 ## Changelog

+1.1.1:

+* Adds parameter validation that will throw, for robustness.

 1.1.0:

 * Adds `sendText` and `sendTile` methods more consistent with the WNS module, removing the need to create a new object, only to then call send on it with a push URI.